I’m getting old!

 2. Leverage our wisdom.
 There’s something specific about our life experience that can benefit others.
 The wisdom we have accumulated can change the life of someone – or many someones.

 Think through who else might benefit from what you’ve already experienced and learned.
 And then find a way to offer your wisdom to them.

 3. Enjoy the journey.
 It’s easy to remain trapped in the rush longer than necessary.
 What do you have to prove?
 Does it really matter what “they” think?
 Live generously, and enjoy every moment that you can.

 I am now happier than I have ever been.
 And I believe my best years are still to come.
 Want to enjoy them with me?

 And who cares about one more grey hair?

 Your turn: How does your aging concern you?
 Have you found ways to use your wisdom to help others?
-I’d love to hear from you.
+Leave a comment below.